 Find out What You Currently Spend on Food: Write down all the money you spend on food for one week.
 Then multiply that number by four to see what it costs to feed your family for a month.
 If your budget is tight, you may need to cut back on that amount.

-You must provide the age, gender and number of meals eaten away from home for each person in your family.
+You must provide age, gender, and the number of meals eaten away from home for each person in your family.

 Know How Much You Spend on Staple Items: List the monthly staple food items you use.
-Staples are items that won’t “go bad” (e.g. peanut butter; flour; corn meal; dry milk; dry or canned beans; canned tuna; rice and sugar).
+Staples are items that won’t “go bad” (e.g., peanut butter; flour; cornmeal; dry milk; dry or canned beans; canned tuna; rice and sugar).
 Estimate how much you spend on them, and subtract that amount from your monthly food budget.
 Divide the remaining amount of money by four.
-This is the weekly amount of money you have left for perishable foods (e.g. vegetables; fruits; meats; eggs and milk.)
+This is the weekly amount of money you have left for perishable foods (e.g., vegetables; fruits; meats; eggs and milk.)

 To avoid overspending when you go to the grocery store, take only the amount of money you can spend that week.

-Don’t Include Non-Food Items: Your food budget should not include items such as: paper products (e.g. napkins, paper towels and toilet tissue); soaps and detergents; cleaning agents; personal care items; household supplies (e.g. light bulbs); diapers and pet food.
+Don’t Include Non-Food Items: Your food budget should not include items such as paper products (e.g., napkins, paper towels, and toilet tissue); soaps and detergents; cleaning agents; personal care items; household supplies (e.g., light bulbs); diapers and pet food.
 Non-food items usually are cheaper at discount stores.
 Grocery stores often price these items 20-40% higher than discount stores, but shoppers find it convenient to buy them while food shopping.

 Stretch Your Food Budget by Growing Some of Your Own Food: Plant a vegetable garden.
 If you don’t have a large plot, then plant items like tomatoes and strawberries in pots on your patio.
 Beans also can run up a small trellis.
 Grow herbs in a flower pot or a windowsill container.